filecoin-project/devgrants/microgrants/microgrants.md

 ## About

-Filecoin Next Step Microgrants are available to support taking the _Next Step_ after building an initial prototype with Filecoin.
-They are offered with the understanding that decentralized technologies are a rapidly developing field with many unknowns.
-Next Step Microgrants seek to match the pace, breadth, and experimental nature of this work.
+Next Step Microgrants are available to support the next steps of specific development work that is building with Filecoin, IPFS, or related technology.
+Starting <<INSERT DATE HERE>> we will be accepting applications for projects that are building on FVM and have a working prototype to showcase their progress.

 ### Intended Audience
 These grants are intended for independent developers, small studios, non-profits, activists, researchers... and you!

 ### Award
+After a microgrant is approved, Protocol Labs will make an initial payment valued at $1,000 USD to one single Filecoin wallet address.
+The second tranche (valuded at $4,000 USD) will be paid out after you have successfully deployed a functional version of your FVM project to Filecoin mainnet or the latest testnet.

-Next Step Microgrants are awarded in the amount of **$5,000**, paid in FIL tokens.
-The entire grant amount be used to support work related to integrating or improving Filecoin, such as developer time, hosting services, relevant hardware, etc.
+The entire grant amount will be pad in FIL and shoulud be used to support work related to integrating or improving Filecoin (developer time, hosting services, relevant hardware, etc.)

 ### Program Qualifications
 Next Step Microgrants are intended to be easy to apply for, evaluate, and administer.
-Projects must meet these 5 criteria:
+Projects must meet the following criteria:

 1. You've already built a working prototype with Filecoin (or closely related technologies such as IPFS, IPLD, libp2p, or frameworks or services such as NFT.storage, Textile Powergate, etc.), independently or as part of a course or hackathon.
+2. Your project is contributing to the upcoming FVM launch.
-1. You can provide a clear and straightforward description of the _Next Step_ you plan to take with grant support.
+3. You can provide a clear and straightforward description of the _Next Step_ you plan to take with grant support.
-1. You can complete this work within 3 months.
+4. You can complete this work within 3 months.
-1. You agree to open-source this work, via MIT license for code or [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license for content.
+5. You agree to open-source this work, via MIT license for code or [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license for content.
-1. You agree to complete weekly updates and a grant report upon conclusion, with the results of your microgrant-funded work as well as a description of your experience building on IPFS, including any challenges or shortcomings encountered.
+6. You agree to complete weekly updates and a grant report upon conclusion, with the results of your microgrant-funded work as well as a description of your experience building on IPFS, including any challenges or shortcomings encountered.

-We may also contact you about promoting the resulting work, including coverage on [the Filecoin Blog](https://blog.filecoin.io/) or social media.
+When evaluating your proposal, we will consider creatitivty, potential impact, technical accomplishment, feasibility, and design.
+Applicants with quality submissions may also be contacted about promoting their work results (i.e. being featured on [the Filecoin Blog](https://blog.filecoin.io/) or social media).

 ### Timelines
-Grant applications are typically reviewed every 2 weeks.
+Your microgrant application may be open until all proposals are received and considered.
+Typically, you can expect a response from our team after 2-4 weeks.

 ### Apply
 Apply for a grant using our ➡️[Next Step Microgrant Template](https://github.com/filecoin-project/devgrants/issues/new?assignees=mishmosh&labels=type%3Amicrogrant&template=microgrant.md&title=Next+Step+Microgrant%3A+%3CYour+Title+Here%3E)⬅️.

 ## FAQ

 * Q: My project publishes data or files to IPFS, does it qualify?
-  * A: Yes
+  * A: Yes, so long as the project is contributing to the specific development work intended for this microgrant opportunity.
+In this case, the upcoming FVM launch.

 * Q: My project uses OrbitDB, Textile, nft.storage, or other framework or service, not IPFS directly.
 Does it qualify?
-  * A: Yes
+  * A: Yes, so long as the project is contributing to the specific development work intended for this microgrant opportunity.
+In this case, the upcoming FVM launch.

 * Q: My project saves data to, or retrieves data from the Filecoin network, does it qualify?
-  * A: Yes
+  * A: Yes, so long as the project is contributing to the specific development work intended for this microgrant opportunity.
+In this case, the upcoming FVM launch.

 * Q: Do you pay out in other currencies besides FIL?
   * A: No